 Alcohol is not allowed at all—not even in mouthwash and perfumes—so be careful what you bring into the country.
 It is not difficult to find alcohol in the kingdom, but don’t go asking Saudis unless you know them very very well.

 Making your own alcohol is not exactly hard; it is easily made when sugar is fermented by yeast (ordinary baking yeast is sufficient).
 So sugar and yeast added to nonalcoholic beers or to fruit juices will quickly ferment to produce an alcoholic version.
-Fermentation normally takes 1-2 weeks, and it takes another 2-3 weeks for the cloudiness to clear.
+Fermentation normally takes one to two weeks, and it takes another two to three weeks for the cloudiness to clear.
 Or so I am told, as this is strictly illegal.

 Finding alcohol on the compound is very easy—some compounds have their own residents' bar.
 Non-homemade quality stuff is harder to come by but not impossible.
 Expect to pay as much as $250 for a bottle of Jack or Smirnoff when supplies are low.

 Whatever you do, do not sell booze under any circumstances.
-If you are caught you will be so deep in excrement you will not see the light of day for a long time.
+If you are caught, you will be so deep in excrement that you will not see the light of day for a long time.